An illustrative case study of how NeuroFlux Systems safeguarded their AI systems with Hopr's Enterprise Ultra platform.

 But trust with third party workloads is implicit — based on cloud IAM roles and PKI certs.

 NeuroFlux Systems is a fast-growing AI startup developing proprietary machine learning agents for real-time financial forecasting and autonomous trading.
 Their business relies on the integrity of real-time data feeds from third party commodity exchanges.
-They deployed Korvette-S WoSPs with the workloads within their AI systems and Korvette-SE WoSPs at 'edge' workloads receiving third party data.
-They also worked with their third party data provider to ensure the edge third party workloads also deployed Korvette-SE WoSPs.
+They deployed Enterprise Ultra with their AI microservices in distributed environments.
+They also worked with their third party data providers to ensure Korvette-SE WoSPs were deployed with third party edge workloads.

-Korvette WoSPs, designed for the Zero Trust era, assured secure and trusted internal and edge API transactions.
+Designed for the Zero Trust era, microsharded ephemeral attack surface, and secure and trusted internal and edge API transactions.

 NeuroFlux Systems' proprietary AI workloads could not trust the identities of third party workloads providing data or receiving automated trading orders.